 Asheville Fire Fighters Association Local 332

 The Asheville Fire Fighters Association represents the professional fire fighters of Asheville and has been proudly serving our community since 1946.
 We have made saving lives and property our lifelong profession and are asking the community to stand behind our efforts.
-In order to raise funds for our educational and safety programs, we are hosting a benefit concert featuring Sister Hazel with songs like "All For You" "Champagne High" and "Change Your Mind".
-The concert will be held Friday, April 7th at 8:00 pm at the US Cellular Center.
+In order to raise funds for our educational and safety programs, we host benefit concerts twice a year.

-By purchasing tickets for our event, you are helping to support our many outstanding programs in Asheville and Western North Carolina.
+By purchasing tickets for our concerts, you are helping to support our many outstanding programs in Asheville and Western North Carolina.
 These include: